 Dogs have expressive faces and body language that we can read pretty accurately.
 They wag their tails, make different noises to alert us to their moods, and easily follow basic commands in order to please us.

 Cats, on the other hand, are usually known more for their emotional vagueness and being standoffish.
 There is a growing belief that cats are just as expressive as dogs and we simply misunderstand or don’t see what or how they’re trying to communicate.

 When it comes to cats, meows and tail waves can mean a lot of things.
 With each purr, yowl, or even blink, felines are actually trying to communicate with you.

 For the increasing number of pet owners who want to connect with their often-aloof cats, experts say there’s something to gain from those attempts at communication.
 Cats are very independent so they are easily misunderstood.
 That doesn’t mean you can’t find out why your cat is doing something, like acting crazy all of a sudden.

 No matter the breed, all cats have moments when they run across a room, meow like crazy, and act as though they are on a racetrack being chased.
 They dart about, faster and faster, looking all over the place and then suddenly stop in their tracks.

-FHS, which stands for Feline Hyperesthesia Syndrome, is more of an odd reason why cats may act crazy.
-If the skin on your cat's back appears to be rippling while they are running about, or if they frequently bite at their back above their tail (and you’ve already treated them for fleas), discuss FHS with your veterinarian.
-Feline Hyperesthesia Syndrome is not common but most commonly affects mature cats.
-The classic signs of FHS occur when you go to pet your cat at the base of the tail or back and instead this petting triggers your cat to groom, scratch, and bite the area excessively and then run around the house crazily.
+FHS is not common but it affects mature cats most often.
+The classic signs of FHS occur when you go to pet your cat at the base of the tail or back and this petting triggers your cat to groom, scratch, and bite the area excessively and then run around the house crazily.
 The cause of FHS is unknown.